lozzadodd97/pdf-parser-API/README.md

 - **Time Actual**: 1.5 hours
 ### Notes:
 - Evaluated two NLP models and chose based on contextualization quality.
-- TODO: Identify key issues with API response (order of start and end entities does nto match dictionary definition.

-## Work Item 4 – Finalize Requirements/Config/Readme, Push to Git
+## Work Item 4 – Provide a Robust Method of Testing the Application
 - **Time Estimate**: 30 minutes
 - **Time Actual**: 1 hour
 ### Considerations:
+- Do testing in Postman, providing collection files for testing and instructions in documentation.
+- Make error handling of the api robust
+- Consider outputting key or common categories and information to the client application.
+- Allow api to process multiple files at once.
+### Notes:
+- Took longer than expected due to unfamiliarity of formatting responses using jsonify and overspent time improving the error handling and multiple file handling.

+## Work Item 5 – Finalize Requirements/Config/Readme, Push to Git
+- **Time Estimate**: 30 minutes
+- **Time Actual**: 1 hour
+### Considerations:
 - Used README for documentation and MIT license for repository.
 - TODO: Create GitHub wiki page for full project documentation.
 ### Notes:
-- Took longer than expected to write documentation, as we typically publish in madcap and have not used markdown before, and I classically underestimated how long properly documenting work takes
+- Took longer than expected to write documentation, as we typically publish in madcap and have not used markdown before, and I classically underestimated how long properly documenting work takes/ should have done this as I went along.

-## Work Item 5 – Provide a Robust Method of Testing the Application
-- **Time Estimate**: 30 minutes
-- **Time Actual**: tbd
-### Considerations:
-- Consider adding a new endpoint for testing or writing test instructions.
-- Consider outputting key categories and information to the client application.

 ## Work Item 6 – Answer Review Questions
 - **Time Estimate**: 30 minutes
 - **Time Actual**: tbd

-## Contingency
-- **Time Estimate**: 30 minutes

 ---